Senior Construction Project Manager Salary 2026: $130,000–$195,000+

 What is the national average construction project director salary in 2026?

-The national average varies by market, but most construction project directors earn between $185,000 and $295,000+, with higher salaries in top cities and complex sectors.
+Most construction project directors earn between $185,000 and $295,000+, with higher salaries in top cities and complex sectors like healthcare, mission critical, and heavy industrial.